stustanet/stustanet-website/content/support/router_problems.en.md

 First make sure that the following tasks have been carried out:

-* choose correct network plug at the wall (most rooms have two on the wall, of which normally only the left one is functional)
+* choose correct network plug on the wall (most rooms have two, of which normally only the left one is functional)
 * choose correct plug for the LAN cable at the router (most of the time there is a marked plug (labeled *WAN*) for the internet connection)
 * choose right configuration for your router according to its instructions